 - And be a member in good standing of the Association Internationale des Interprètes de Conférence (AIIC) or the American Association of Language Specialists (TAALS).

 Once you’re ready to take the state or federal interpreting certification exam, there are plenty of resources to help you prepare.
-The National Center for State Courts’ self-assessment and study tools are a great starting point.
+If you’re a working legal interpreter, check out Boostlingo’s interpreter network.